dataviz-sp18/critique-informavorous/Assignment_1.md

 moving the legends to the bottom, which provides more horizontal space for the graph, and using the minimal theme to provide a less cluttered appearance.
-Removing some of the grid lines was attempted but detracted from being able to make estimates, such as the approximate number of biweekly staff hours that may be needed by mid-2018 (approximately 325 ± 25).
+Removing some of the grid lines was attempted but detracted from the ability to explore and make estimates, such as the approximate number of biweekly staff hours that may be needed by mid-2018 (325 ± 25).
 The data for this graph was taken directly from the company’s payroll records.

+### The Story

+The graph tells us that after a little over a year of hovering between 75 and 100 staff hours every two weeks, staff hours began to rise quickly starting in the middle of 2017 and nearly tripled toward the end of the third quarter.
+The caregiving services provided per staff hour fell by about half during the same period, returning to levels seen before a swell from third quarter of 2016 through the first half of 2017.
+This ratio has since stayed relatively consistent.
+Assuming staffing was adequate even at the height of care provided per staff hour, considerable wiggle room remains even if the company continues to grow, suggesting that the extrapolation of staffing needs from the trend could be an overestimation even for values at the lower end of the error range.
+However, this visualization alone cannot tell the whole story of staffing needs—many other data are needed to make an informed decision about staffing—but it does contribute an important set of comparisons for those planning the way forward for a growing business.